DataDog/integrations-core/etcd/README.md

 ### Configuration

-1. Edit the `etcd.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your etcd performance data.
+1. Edit the `etcd.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your etcd performance data.
     See the [sample etcd.d/conf.yaml][2] for all available configuration options.

     ```yaml